 Because wig fibers are not the same as hair, you also have to be more careful when brushing and combing them.
 Not only will wigs knot more easily than hair, but they are also a pain to detangle.
 If you pull too hard on knotted sections, the plastic strands will stretch out and become permanently damaged.
 They won’t be able to repair themselves over time like hair can.

-To prevent damaging your wig, the first thing to do is pay attention to the tools you use.
-You’ll want to comb your wig with a wide-toothed comb so that it won’t snag as easily on knots, pulling them too hard.
+To prevent damaging your wig, you’ll want to comb your wig with a wide-toothed comb so that it won’t snag as easily on knots.
 You can also get a brush specifically designed for brushing wigs.
 These have looped bristles that prevent the brush from snagging and pulling on wig fibers.

 When it’s time to comb or brush your wig, always start with the bottom section of the wig and work your way up toward the roots.
-Honestly, this is good advice for anyone with long hair too, but it’s even more important for wigs.
-By combing the bottom section first, you remove any knots little by little and prevent them from clumping up and forming a major tangle while you’re combing.
+By combing the bottom section first, you remove any knots little by little and prevent them from clumping up and forming a major tangle.

 - Related reading: How to detangle a wig without ruining it

 Cutting techniques for wigs are the same techniques you would use on normal hair.
-This is one of the areas where the two behave pretty much the same.
-Like with hair cutting, you’ll want to invest in a good pair of hair shears so that you can cut nicely through the wig fibers.
+Like with hair cutting, you’ll want to invest in a good pair of hair shears.
 If you try using regular craft scissors, you’ll end up with ugly frayed edges, rather than a clean cut.

 As you get more adventurous when styling wigs, you will definitely want to invest in a couple of wig heads.
 However, most wig heads are not the same size as human heads.
 Make sure to take that into account when cutting your wig.

-Try the wig on yourself and make a snip at the length of the bangs and the length of the hair that you want around your face.
-Then put it onto the wig head and use those snipped areas as guidelines for the rest of the wig.
+Try the wig on yourself and make a snip at the length of the bangs and the length of the hair that you want.
+Then use those snipped areas as guidelines for the rest of the wig.
 For me, this means the bangs are usually coming down to the bridge of the nose on a wig head.

 - Start by separating your wig into separated sections.
 Smaller sections will be easier to spike with less product, but sections that are too small won’t have that fluffy spike look that’s common in anime.